MohitLamba94/L3Fnet/README.md

 </details>

 ### L3F-wild Dataset
-The Light Fields captured in this dataset were captured late in the night in almost <i>0 lux</i> conditions.
+The Light Fields captured in this dataset were captured late in the night in almost ***0 lux*** conditions.
 These scenes were captured with normal ISO and exposure settings as if being captured in bright sunlight in the day.
 The scenes in the L3F-wild dataset are so dark that no GT was possible.
 Thus they cannot be used for quantitative evaluation but serves as a real-life qualitative check for methods which claim low-light enhancement.

 <details>
   <summary>Click here to see the <i>SAIs restored by our L3Fnet ! </i> </summary>